torgvad/Retailer-Assistant-Dev-Version/README.md

 # Retailer-Assistant-Dev-Version
 This is the developer version my my senior capstone: Online Retailer Assistant.
 If you want the executable version or want to learn about the nature of this project please go to: https://github.com/torgvad/Retailer-Assistant.
 This version is meant for anyone wanting to modify or add more websites to my existing project.
 There is thorough instruction in the DEV_README.pdf which lays out how to add more websites to the program.

+IMPORTANT: if you simply want to examine the code and give the program a test (assumming you have all required packages) then run RetailerAssistant.py, type in your queries, then run RetailerAssistantScraper.py.
+This program is meant to run in the background so it sleeps for a while between each round of scraping.
+You can change the variable sleep_time in RetailerAssistantScraper.py to speed up how often scrapes are done.